How to create sprite sheets & animations for PixiJS 8

 Make sure to only load the first sprite sheet of your multipack set.
 If you load more than one sheet from the same set, PixiJS deadlocks and does not complete the loading process.

-TexturePacker stores all animation frames in the first sprites sheet of the multipack set — no matter on which sprite sheet they are located.
+TexturePacker stores all animation information in the first JSON file of the multipack set — no matter on which sprite sheet the images are located.

 To receive the animation array, use